starling-lab/starling-lab.github.io/_projects/2026-05-01-Lifespace.md

 </table>
 <br/>

 Refinement eliminated nearly all edges, leaving fewer than three in the final graphs.
-The data-driven FCI baseline identified no causal edges — only three undirected associations.
+The data-driven FCI baseline identified no causal edges.
+It identified only three undirected associations.
 Neither LLM-generated nor expert-constructed graphs are compatible with the data, but **they are incompatible in different ways**, illustrating the structural differences between expert and LLM-based causal models.

 ## Open questions